How to Fill a Vape Cartridge: Complete Guide (2026)

 Screw-top cartridges can be refilled 3-5+ times with proper cleaning.

-When to Clean:
+When to Clean

-• Before switching to different oil flavor/type
+• Before switching to a different oil flavor or type

 • If you notice flavor degradation

-Cleaning Process:
+Cleaning Process

 1. Remove any remaining oil

-2. Unscrew mouthpiece
+2. Unscrew the mouthpiece

-3. Soak entire cartridge in 90%+ isopropyl alcohol for 15-30 minutes
+3. Soak the entire cartridge in 90%+ isopropyl alcohol for 15-30 minutes

 4. Rinse thoroughly with warm water